MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/lists.md

 - Accommodate a variety of use cases, including the following common ones:
     - Create a list of messages or message log.
     - Create a contacts list.
-    - Create the master pane in the [master/details pattern](master-details.md).
-A master/details pattern is often used in email apps, in which one pane (the master) has a list of selectable items while the other pane (details) has a detailed view of the selected item.
+    - Create the list pane in the [list/details pattern](list-details.md).
+A list/details pattern is often used in email apps, in which one pane has a list of selectable items while the other pane (details) has a detailed view of the selected item.

 > [!NOTE]
 > If you need to handle pointer events for a [**UIElement**](/uwp/api/Windows.UI.Xaml.UIElement) in a scrollable view (such as a ScrollViewer or ListView), you must explicitly disable support for manipulation events on the element in the view by calling [UIElement.CancelDirectmanipulation()](/uwp/api/windows.ui.xaml.uielement.canceldirectmanipulations).
 To re-enable manipulation events in the view, call [UIElement.TryStartDirectManipulation()](/uwp/api/windows.ui.xaml.uielement.trystartdirectmanipulation).